Fireside’s World Bound Youth Leadership Camp

 Core World Bound Leadership Elements:

-- Learning leadership styles and skills
+- Learning leadership styles, principles and skill sets

-- Language and cultural immersion;
+- Language and cultural immersion in Whistler and Vancouver;

 - Alpine and trail hiking;